 When children come into our care from hard places, whether as a newborn or an older child, they have experienced trauma.
 Our privilege as a parent is to walk with them through the healing that their hearts need.
 Is it easy?
 Absolutely not.
 However, shepherding a child in this process can be one of the most rewarding challenges in life.
-To give some practical reminders and actions for parents, our Crossings team has put together the following list of ten ways parents can practically encourage healing in our children from hard places.
+To give some practical reminders and actions for parents, we have put together the following list of ten ways parents can practically encourage healing in our children from hard places.

 Help Your Child Feel Safe

 - With words: Use a steady, reassuring tone as you verbally assure your child, “I’m right here with you.
 You’re safe with me.”